Sitecore/jss/docs/data/routes/docs/client-frameworks/angular/angular-tips/en.md

 export class AppComponentsModule { }
 ```

-Components can also have a  for loading using canActivate and canResolve.
+Components can also have a for loading using canActivate and resolve.
 Classes can be provided as well, they should be derived from JssCanActivate and/or JssResolve.

 ```js
 @NgModule({